 Crow Guide: Most powerful on the spirit/psionic plane, empathically strong, first shamans and naturally pick up those skills.
 With training can use psionic energy as a weapon and even kill with it.
 Able to compel people to their will (common perception is that this is just to make them tell the truth), and have limitations on how they can work within the judicial system.
 More detached from the tribe than most guides, and can be vicious if provoked.
 Rarest guide type.
 Only three living.

 Wolf Guide: Most powerful empathically, easily can walk the shamanic path and interact with the spirit/psionic plane.
 Limited ability to wield psionic energy.
 Able to compel people to their will (common perception is that this is just to make them tell the truth), and have limitations on how they can work within the judicial system.
 Somewhat attached to the tribe.
 Very rare.
 Less than one percent

 Lion Guide: Most fierce physically and the only animal where there’s crossover with sentinels (meaning both sentinels and guides have lion spirit guides).
 Thought of as warrior guides, and tend to be fierce in their protection of the tribe.
-Strong empathically but no psionic skills.
+Strong empathically but no ability to wield psionic energy as a literal weapon.
 Has a very sexual aura.
 Rare.
-About three percent
+About three percent.

-Fox Guide: Sly and clever, they’re the third type of guide with some spirit/psionic aptitude, though only a few can manifest the gifts.
-Not as strong empathically, and rarely manifest as level six, but they can project a very alluring aura in a variety of ways; calming, soothing, sexual.
+Fox Guide: Sly and clever, they’re the third type of guide with some psionic energy aptitude, though only a few can manifest the gifts.
+Not as strong empathically as a wolf, and rarely manifest as level six, but they can project a very alluring aura in a variety of ways; calming, soothing, and often sexual.
 Their aura is their strongest skill typically.
 Usually very connected to the tribe.
 Moderately rare.
 About ten percent. (very rare at a level six)